reactiveui/Akavache/README.md

 * **Xamarin.Android** - No issues.

 * **.NET 4.5 Desktop (WPF)** - No issues

-* **WinRT (Windows Store)** - You must mark your application as `x86` or `ARM`, or else you will get a strange runtime error about SQLitePCL_Raw not loading correctly.
-You must *also* ensure that the Microsoft Visual C++ runtime is added to your project.
-This means that you must submit several versions of your app to the Store to support ARM.

 * **Windows Phone 8.1 Universal Apps** - You must mark your application as `x86` or `ARM`, or else you will get a strange runtime error about SQLitePCL_Raw not